 From the cost plot given in Figure~\ref{subfig:cost}, we can see that the cost of the controller is substantially reduced, with respect to a comparison against the total quarantine base policy.
 To some extent, this provides a mathematical validation of the opinions expressed by the medical community, which suggest that quarantining individuals exposed to infectious diseases is \emph{not always} required for effective disease control \cite{Drazen2014}.
 Of course, the $SEIV$ model we study here is perhaps too simple to say anything more concrete.
-We leave generalization of the framework we have presented here as an interesting direction for future work.